 If these moments were forced and posed the person can’t really be themselves and I really feel as a result that the portrait would not be as evocative or powerful.
 I believe that as soon as you pose someone, you are creating them in your preconceived image and they can’t be themselves.

 So how did I shoot this session?
 Well I simply took my kids, a dog, a beautiful quilt and I chucked them in a meadow.

 It was chaos as I’m not used to the pandemonium that an animal can bring to a shoot, but I am learning ALL the time!

 Despite the chaos, I do have a few little tips for capturing moving kids and dogs:

-* AI-Servo is a continuous auto focus tracking mode which enables your camera to grab focus then recompose as the object behind your chosen focus point moves.
-In Canon it’s called AI Servo, Nikon call it AF-C. Read more about it here
+* Continuous focus mode is a focus tracking function available as part of your auto focus system.
+It enables your camera to grab focus then recompose as the object covered by your chosen focus point moves.
+In Canon it’s called AI Servo, Nikon call it AF-C. Read more about it here.

 I am a Canon girl through and through, and I shoot with a Canon 5D Mark III.